 MPL has a finite amount of 10,000,000 tokens.
 Out of this, the distribution of 500,000 involved a Balancer liquidity Bootstrapping tool that lasted 72 hours.

-It is worth mentioning Maple’s intention of launching xMPL.
-This allows protocol users to stake MPL in exchange for xMPL.
+It is worth mentioning Maple’s xMPL.
+Users can stake MPL in exchange for xMPL.
 They will also receive part of the revenue generated from the protocol together with other utilities.

 Will Maple revolutionize the global financial system?

-Maple Finance sees a problem in the general desire for overcollaterization.
+Maple Finance sees a problem in the general desire for over-collateralization.
 It believes that this leaves important economic actors unable to benefit from funds.
-Instead, it focuses on Pool Delegates to mitigate loans, and this undercollaterization ideally speeds up loans, gets funds to the right people, and provides lenders with a hefty yield.
+Instead, it focuses on Pool Delegates to mitigate loans, and this under-collateralization ideally speeds up loans, gets funds to the right people, and provides lenders with a hefty yield.

-If all of these pieces are in place, Maple believes that they can be used across the board when it comes to the board in the financial sector, from real estate to the credit card industry.
-The appetite for undercollateralized loans from institutional borrowers has proven significant, leading to Maple registering its first profitable quarter.
-Is there more to follow?
-And, can regular crypto users profit from staking MPL?
-Time will tell.
+If all of these pieces are in place, Maple believes that they can be used across the board when it comes to the financial sector, from real estate to the credit card industry.
+Is there more to follow, and can regular crypto users profit from investing in MPL?
+Only time will tell.

 Frequently asked questions